craig-osterhout/docs/content/guides/django.md

 `docker init` generates a production-ready `Dockerfile` using the [Python Docker Official Image](https://hub.docker.com/_/python).
 No changes are needed to use it as-is.

 If you'd prefer a more secure, minimal base image, you can instead use a [Docker Hardened Image (DHI)](https://hub.docker.com/hardened-images/catalog/dhi/python).
-Docker Hardened Images are production-ready base images maintained by Docker that minimize attack surface and simplify compliance.
+Docker Hardened Images are production-ready base images maintained by Docker that minimize attack surface.
 For more details, see [Docker Hardened Images](/dhi/).

 {{< tabs >}}
 {{< tab name="Docker Official Image" >}}